-Note 3 - Initial Public Offering
+Note 3-Initial Public Offering

-On August 6, 2020, the Company consummated its Initial Public Offering of 16,000,000 Public Shares, including the 2,086,956 Public Shares as a result of the underwriters' full exercise of their over-allotment option, at an offering price of \$10.00 per Public Share, generating gross proceeds of approximately \$160.0 million, and incurring offering costs of approximately \$9.4 million, inclusive of approximately \$5.6 million in deferred underwriting commissions.
+On August 6, 2020, the Company consummated its Initial Public Offering of 16,000,000 Public Shares, including the 2,086,956 Public Shares as a result of the underwriters' full exercise of their over-allotment option, at an offering price of \$10.00 per Public Share, generating gross proceeds of \$160.0 million, and incurring offering costs of approximately \$9.4 million, inclusive of \$5.6 million in deferred underwriting commissions.

-Note 4 - Private Placement
+Note 4-Private Placement

-Simultaneously with the closing of the Initial Public Offering, the Company consummated the Private Placement of (i) 450,000 Private Placement Share at \$10.00 per Private Placement Share (for a total purchase price of \$4.5 million) and (ii) 1,500,000 Private Placement Warrants at a price of \$1.00 per Private Placement Warrant (for a total purchase price of \$1.5 million), for an aggregate of \$6.0 million from the Sponsor, generating gross proceeds to the Company of \$6.0 million.
+Simultaneously with the closing of the Initial Public Offering, the Company consummated the Private Placement with the Sponsor of (i) 450,000 Private Placement Shares at \$10.00 per Private Placement Share (for a total purchase price of \$4.5 million) and (ii) 1,500,000 Private Placement Warrants at a price of \$1.00 per Private Placement Warrant (for a total purchase price of \$1.5 million), generating gross proceeds to the Company of \$6.0 million.

 Each Private Placement Warrant entitles the holder thereof to purchase one ordinary share at an exercise price of \$11.50 per ordinary share.
-A portion of the proceeds from the Private Placement Warrants and the Private Placement Shares were added to the proceeds from the Initial Public Offering held in the Trust Account.
+A portion of the proceeds from the Private Placement were added to the proceeds from the Initial Public Offering held in the Trust Account.
 If the Company does not complete a Business Combination within the Combination Period, the Private Placement Warrants will expire worthless.
 The Private Placement Warrants will be non-redeemable and exercisable on a cashless basis so long as they are held by the Sponsor or its permitted transferees.

-Note 5 - Related Party Transactions
+Note 5-Related Party Transactions